rmaicle/dlang-guide/basics/source_file.md

 Input source files are text files passed to and read by the compiler.
 D supports the [_ASCII_] and [_Unicode_] text file formats and understands any Unicode character.

+ASCII
-* The _American Standard Code for Information Interchange_ (ASCII) is a character-encoding scheme which was developed from telegraphic codes promoted by Bell data services.
+: ASCII stands for _American Standard Code for Information Interchange_.
+  It is a character-encoding scheme which was developed from telegraphic codes.
-The first edition of the ASCII standard was published in 1963 and revisions went on until 1986.[^ascii_pub] The ASCII character set was later incorporated into the Unicode character set without changing their codes to allow backwards compatibility. [^ascii_unicode]
+  The first edition of the ASCII standard was published in 1963 and revisions went on until 1986. [^ascii_pub] The ASCII character set was later incorporated into the Unicode character set without changing their codes to allow backwards compatibility. [^ascii_unicode]

+Unicode
-* _Unicode_ is an industry standard for text encoding for the world's writing system.
+: Unicode is an industry standard for text encoding for the world's writing system.
   The most recent version is [Unicode 8.0](http://blog.unicode.org/2015/06/announcing-unicode-standard-version-80.html) as of November 2015.
   Unicode defines two mapping methods: the _Unicode Transformation Format_ (UTF) encodings, and the _Universal Character Set_ (UCS) encodings.
   There are other UTF encodings other than those mentioned here.

 An ASCII text file is read starting with the first character in the file but not so with Unicode text files.
 Because Unicode text files have different _character encodings_ [^charencode] and deals with different machine endianness [^endianness], Unicode text files have an identification system to to determine and read the files correctly.